GBADsInformatics/GBADsDataQualityInsights/README.md

 Findings from this tool are currently pending review before being published.
 Stay tunned on the GBADsKE website for more information.

 ## To use this project
-Run these commands in the project folder
+Run these commands in the project folder you must be using python3 with a version <3.11.
+(I used python3 version 3.10 for development)

 ```cd src```